 He then moved to the west Texas town of Midland and married a school librarian, Laura Welch.
 His younger brother Jeb was considered the future politician of the family, while George W.’s talents were widely disregarded.
 This judgment seemed confirmed when he ran for Congress from Midland in 1978, but lost to a Democrat.

-The several oil business ventures he attempted, the Arbusto and Spectrum Companies, were not very successful either, but earned enough, along with family support, for him to become the lead investor in buying the Texas Rangers baseball team for $600,000 in 1988 (he eventually sold his share a decade later for $15 million).
+The several oil business ventures he attempted, the Arbusto and Spectrum Companies, were not very successful either, but earned enough, along with family support, for him to become the lead investor in buying the Texas Rangers baseball team for $600,000 in 1988 (he sold his share a decade later for $15 million).

 In 1986, he underwent a born again religious conversion, and moved from his family’s traditional Episcopal faith into the Methodist Church.
 In 1994, Bush was nominated by the Republicans to run against the popular Democratic Texas governor Ann Richards, and his victory was considered a great upset.
 His reelection victory with 65 percent of the vote propelled him into the leading position for the Republican presidential nomination in 2000.